 Why immunisation is important

-Immunisation protects your child from serious illnesses, some of which can be life threatening.
+Immunisation is important because it helps to protect your child from infectious diseases, some of which can be life threatening.

 Immunisation is also good for you and your child because it stops infectious diseases spreading in the community.
 Sometimes, immunisation can get rid of these diseases completely, as in the case of smallpox.

 This happens through herd immunity.
 Herd immunity is when enough people in the community are immunised against a disease, and the spread of the bacteria or virus that causes the disease either slows down or stops completely.
 We need herd immunity to protect vulnerable children who might not be able to get immunised because they’re too young or have a serious illness – for example, a weak immune system.

 Some of the diseases we immunise against aren’t as common in Australia as they once were, because of Australia’s long-term immunisation program.
 But immunisation is still essential to stop these diseases from coming back.

 The Australian National Immunisation Program (NIP) recommends and funds childhood immunisation.